 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will, therefore, raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
+We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
 Children are taught to recognise when they are at risk and how to get help when they need it.
 The school will therefore:

 - establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
-Our PSHE and RHSE policies and curriculum information is available on our website alongside all other curriculum overviews.

-Support for those involved in a child protection issue
+Our curriculum information is available on the school website. - Children are taught to recognise when they are at risk and how to get help when they need it.
+Ellingham is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.
+They can also report to School Council members and House Captains. - Support for those involved in a child protection issue